-- In order to establish a forex license in the Bahamas, the broker must first incorporate their business, which involves the normal due diligence process for any new company registration: identity documents, structure, and appointment of shareholders, to name a few.
+- In order to establish a forex license in the Bahamas, the broker must first incorporate a new business entity.
+This involves the normal due diligence process for any new company registration: identity documents, intended structure, and shareholder/director designation, to name a few.

-- Upon successful registration we’ll submit your license application to the SCB (Securities Commission of the Bahamas).
+- Upon successful registration of your new company, we’ll then submit your license application to the SCB (Securities Commission of the Bahamas).

-- Once the license is approved by the SCB, we’ll establish the required bank accounts needed for operations, capital, and deposit purposes.
+- Once the license has been approved by the SCB, we’ll then establish the required bank accounts needed for operations, capital, and deposit purposes.

-- A physical presence as well as local directors are prerequisite for obtaining this license.
-As part of our services, we’ll secure the office space and assist your broker in selecting directors.
+- A physical presence as well as local directors are prerequisite for obtaining a forex broker license in the Bahamas.
+As part of our consultation services, we’ll secure the required office space and assist your broker with the appointment of local directors.

 Important Facts Related to an Offshore Bahamas FX License

-- This license also allows the broker to offer stocks, futures, options as well as other securities
+- A forex license in the Bahamas also offers brokers the ability to offer stocks, futures, options as well as other securities

 Atomiq Consulting – Your Forex Broker Licensing Partner